about this website

 - What are the characteristics of the surroundings of the Impressionists and the ‘impressionist’ expositions?

 So the purpose of this website is educational and for entertainment, not commercial.
 That’s why I don’t use advertisements as many websites do.
 (Advertisements that only stimulate the greed that is within us.)
-This website is fully in progress and will be so for the next years.
-To follow what is new and completed see blog.
+Many pages are finished, but still can be adjusted.
+Other pages are fully in progress and will be so for the next years.
+To follow what is new and changed see the blog (note: here I will only mention the pages I have build and altered).

 My name is Hans Weevers and I’m a lover of bright-vibrant-colours.
 I’m not educated in art-history and I’m not a painter.
 I’m just very much interested in art-history and painting, especially the period 1860-1914.
-I like to question some of the general opinions on Impressionism and impressionist artists.
-In this way I like to stimulate an ongoing debate on Impressionism instead of repeating all those general opinions.
-And I acknowledge that in this debate I’m just an amateur.
+I question some of the general opinions on Impressionism and the impressionist painters.
+In this way I like to stimulate an ongoing debate on Impressionism instead of repeating the common opinions.
+And I acknowledge that in this debate, I’m just an amateur.
 One of the foundations of my knowledge is a close observance of the pictures.

 If you want to react on this website or contact me for another reason my email-address is: firstname.lastname@example.org .